 What to Look for in a Reusable Water Bottle

 When choosing a water bottle, start with which material you want.
-Glass is the most natural material, making it the least likely to leach chemicals into your drink and people typically love how clean it makes water taste.
+Glass is the most natural material, making it the least likely to leach chemicals into your drink, and people typically love how clean it makes water taste.
 Of course, the downside is that it could break and glass bottles are on the clunkier side.
 Stainless steel bottles might make your drinks taste funky if not executed well, but it's the best material for keeping your drinks hot or cold.
 Plastic can also taste a little off, and you want to make sure that the bottle you choose is free of certain toxins like BPA.
-But, it if you want a bottle that's lightweight and durable, plastic is a great option.
+But if you want a bottle that's lightweight and durable, plastic is a fine option.

 Finally, you’ll want to take design features into consideration.
 For example, most insulated water bottles can’t be put in the dishwasher, so if you rely on your dishwasher you might want to consider a bottle that can handle it.
 There are myriad lid options, too, and the right one can help keep you hydrated.
 Some of us do better drinking from straws while others like to chug from a plastic spout that can be opened with their teeth during a workout session.

 How often should you clean a reusable water bottle?